 }

-In some situations, the program may need to continue working regardless of whether an exception has occurred or not.
+In some situations, the program may need to continue working regardless of whether an exception has occurred.
 If we only use try/catch, we can't do this without duplication.
-You have to put code both after the whole try/catch construct and in every catch block.
+You should put code both after the whole try/catch construct and in every catch block.

-This has led to an expansion of the design itself, adding the finally block.
-This block is called at the very end in every case.
+It has led to an expansion of the design itself, adding the finally block.
+We call this block at the very end in every case:

 try {